lhcb/starterkit-lessons/index.md

 > ## Prerequisites {.prereq}
 >
 > Please make sure you can ssh to lxplus, have a working grid
-> certificate and can access the web based book-keeping
+> certificate and can access the web based book-keeping.

 ## Topics